-Khashoggi recorded their debut album in 3 very hot days in 2018 at Orchard Studios in Crewe, which allowed them to expand their orignally raw sound to include electric guitars, drums and synthesiser.
+Khashoggi recorded their debut album in three very hot days in 2018 at Orchard Studios in Crewe, which allowed them to expand their originally raw sound to include electric guitars, drums and synthesizer.
 The album, entitled 'Run on Repeat' takes its name from a lyric in the song 'Losing it All', one of the most experimental songs on the album.
-Run on Repeat was released 8th November 2019.
-The track 'Getting Better' from the album has received play on various radio stations, including as part of BBC Introducing.
+'Run on Repeat' was released on 8th November 2019.
+One of the album tracks 'Getting Better' has received play on various radio stations, including as part of BBC Introducing.

 The name 'Khashoggi' was selected by Jess and Michael at a pie shop near King's Cross, after one of their first writing sessions.
 The pair are big fans of Queen and it is taken from a track on 'The Miracle' album called 'Khashoggi's Ship'.
-They simply thought it was a memorable and interesting word which had meaning obvious only to them and other fans of Queen.
-This name did lead to some unexpected attention following the death of journalist Jamal Khashoggi, resulting in hits on their website from all over the world and even an interview on radio station in Dallas, Texas.
+They found it was a memorable and interesting word which had meaning obvious only to them and other fans of Queen.
+This name did lead to some unexpected attention following the death of journalist Jamal Khashoggi, resulting in hits on their website from all over the world and even an interview on a radio station in Dallas, Texas.